Iron Mountain, Michigan: Environmental importance

 Iron Mountain's abandoned Millie Hill mine is home to one of the largest bat hibernacula in the Midwest.
-Roughly 25,000-50,000 bats make their winter home there.
+Roughly 25,000–50,000 bats make their winter home there.
+However, due to disease of bats in the midwest most of the colony has died.

 Menominee Range

 Iron Mountain is located within the Menominee Iron-Bearing District, which covers southern Dickinson County and extends westward into Iron County.
 Iron ore was discovered in Dickinson County in 1849 and Iron County in 1851.
 Ore is produced from the middle Precambrian Vulcan Iron-Formation around Iron Mountain, and the Riverton Iron-Formation between Iron River, Michigan and Crystal Falls, Michigan.
 Both formations belong to the Marquette Range Supergroup.
 The Vulcan is between 300 and 800 feet thick and consists of hematite and magnetite with quartz, while the Riverton is 100–600 feet thick and consists of siderite and chert.